New Amsterdam Theatre: Disney renovation

 Marian Sulzberger Heiskell, a chairwoman of the 42nd Street Development Project, was a family friend of Michael Eisner, the chairman of The Walt Disney Company.
 For several years in the 1980s and 1990s, Heiskell had tried to convince Eisner to open a Disney enterprise on Times Square.
 Disney's internal studies showed that such a venue would conflict with the gated and clean image of its amusement parks and other venues.
 Architect Robert A. M. Stern, who had worked both on Disney projects and on the 42nd Street Development, tried to convince Eisner but was rebuffed.
 In March 1993, Eisner changed his mind and asked to see a full-size model of the buildings being planned in the 42nd Street Development.
-After the recent high-profile cancellations of the Disney's America and WestCOT theme parks, Disney Development vice president David A. Malmuth wanted a successful development.
 At a meeting to discuss designs for the town of Celebration, Florida, Stern arranged for Eisner to tour the theater.
 Eisner quickly agreed to renovate the theater after New 42nd Street president Cora Cahan guided him through the dilapidated interior.

 In September 1993, the media reported that Disney was seriously considering renovating the New Amsterdam Theatre.
 Disney had planned to show Beauty and the Beast there, but delays forced the production to open at the Palace Theatre instead.
-By the end of the year, Disney had tentatively agreed to take over the New Amsterdam.
+Disney had tentatively agreed to take over the New Amsterdam by the end of the year, and mayor Rudy Giuliani and governor Mario Cuomo publicly announced plans for the theater's restoration in January 1994.
 Disney real estate negotiator Frank S. Ioppolo Sr. obtained several guarantees after threatening to withdraw from the project.
 This included protection against lawsuits over the proposed renovation; expensive, high-quality items; and government subsidies from the state and city.
-Other Broadway theatre operators had initially opposed the economic incentives, alleging the 42nd Street Development Project was tantamount to a subsidy for the New Amsterdam.
-After New York governor Mario Cuomo promised to create a loan program for other Broadway theatres, two operators said they would no longer oppose the Disney project.
+Other Broadway theater operators had initially opposed the economic incentives, alleging the 42nd Street Development Project was tantamount to a subsidy for the New Amsterdam.
+After Cuomo promised to create a loan program for other Broadway theaters, two operators dropped their opposition to Disney's project.